Wedvich/knockout.tablesort/README.md

 will have a `sorting-asc` or `sorting-desc` class respectively, so you can use CSS to adorn the header with directional arrows or whatever else you'd like.

-The `beforetablesort` and `aftertablesort` will be triggered on the `<table>` element before and after sorting has been performed, respectively.
+The `beforetablesort` and `aftertablesort` events will be triggered on the `<table>` element before and after sorting has been performed, respectively.

 ### Example